 What Happened at the Second Battle of Winchester?

 After the Battle of Brandy Station, Lee’s army continued their trek northwest toward Winchester in the Shenandoah Valley where roughly 6,900 Federal troops had garrisoned under the command of Brigadier General Robert Milroy.
 As Ewell approached Winchester, he divided his 19,000-man 2nd Corps into two wings.

 Skirmishing erupted on June 13, as Confederate Major General Edward “Allegheny” Johnson’s Division approached Winchester from the southeast and Confederate Major General Jubal Early and his Division approached from the southwest.
 Unaware that he was facing Ewell’s entire corps, Milroy began concentrating his forces at Winchester, despite instructions from Washington to evacuate and fall back to Harpers Ferry.

 June 14 — Confederate Successes

 Skirmishing continued on June 14 as Ewell’s soldiers began closing in on Milroy’s isolated garrison.
 Throughout the day, Ewell established artillery positions on the high ground west of town and he began bombarding the Federal defenders during the late afternoon.
 The Confederates then overran Milroy’s small fort and batteries guarding the west side of town.

 Milroy Tries to Evacuate

-By 9 p.m., Milroy, now aware of what he was up against, called a council of war with his subordinates and decided to evacuate his troops via the Martinsburg Turnpike which ran northeast out of town.
+By 9 p.m., Milroy, now aware of what he was up against, called a council of war with his officers and decided to evacuate his men via the Martinsburg Turnpike which ran northeast out of town.
 Aware of Milroy’s predicament, Ewell sent Johnson’s division on a night flanking march to cut off the Federal avenue of retreat.

 June 15 — Federal Surrender